HakkiAkut/Fanverse/README.md

 Service(Model):Does back-end operations and returns needed data.

 ## Progress
+Week 1: Wireframe drawed.

-Week 1: Sign in, Sign up and Home Page added.
+Week 2: Sign in, Sign up and Home Page added.
 Firebase authentication is added.
-Sign in and sign up with email is added
+Sign in and sign up with email is added.

-Week 2: Customized list view added to Home Page and fetched data from Firebase Firestore dynamically.
+Week 3: Customized list view added to Home Page and fetched data from Firebase Firestore dynamically.
 Sign in with google added.

-Week 3: Drawer(Tab Layout) is added, on generate route is initialized.
+Week 4: Drawer(Tab Layout) is added, on generate route is initialized.

 ## Authentication